 Co-founder and CEO

 Rob Field is a project leader at the BBSRC-supported John Innes Centre and Honorary Professor of Chemistry at UEA.
 He has worked in carbohydrate chemistry and biochemistry for more than 25 years, publishing more than 180 research papers and review articles and delivering more than 190 research lectures.
-He is currently Editor in Chief of the leading international journal Carbohydrate Research.
 Professor Field’s research concerns many aspects of the chemical and enzymatic synthesis of glycoconjugates, as well as their utilisation in structural and biochemical analyses.

 Professor David Russell